cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Conditional Task Execution

-Some tasks are meant to be executed for master or release branches only.
-In order to specify a condition when a task should be executed please use `only_if` keyword:
+Some tasks are meant to be executed only if certain conditions are met.
+In order to specify a condition when a task should be executed, use the `only_if` keyword:

 ```yaml
 publish_task: